-The Accelerated Optometric Degree Program is designed for medical doctors and/or scientists who wish to become doctors of optometry.
+The Accelerated Optometric Degree Program is an accelerated program designed for medical doctors and/or scientists who wish to become doctors of optometry.

 Application Information for AODP

 Applicants to the AODP must hold doctorate level degrees in a science or medicine.
 Applicants demonstrate high scholarship in previous graduate study, as well as a firm career commitment to optometry.

 NECO AODP Supplemental Application Fee ($45): Please submit payment online or mail in a payment.

 All application and required credentials/application requirements (transcripts, test scores, etc.) must be completed and received by the Office of Admissions on or before September 15.